Helping Workers Whose Jobs Have Been Affected by Natural Disasters

 - Your claim will be reviewed to determine if you have wages reported in Iowa.

 - An individual will need to contact us to apply for DUA if they are denied on their regular UI claim (this would include someone who has no wages, lacks earnings, or has enough earnings but gets denied on a regular claim).
-If you are not receiving your mail as a result of the flooding, you should contact us 3 business days after you have filed your claim.
-Contact us by phone at 866-239-0843 or by email at email@example.com.
+If you are not receiving your mail as a result of the disaster, you should contact us 3 business days after you have filed your claim.
+Contact us by phone at 866-239-0843 or by email at firstname.lastname@example.org.

 DUA is available to workers or self-employed individuals in the disaster area at the time it occurred and whose major source of livelihood is damaged due to the disaster.
 You must meet at least one of the following requirements.

 As a direct result of the disaster, you:

 - Have a week of unemployment following the date the major disaster began